 • All-purpose flour – is the best type of flour to ensure the crisp is actually crispy!

-• Salt – acts as a flavor enhancer in the rhubarb crisp.
+• Fine sea salt – acts as a flavor enhancer in the rhubarb crisp.

 Substitution and veganizing this recipe